gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/04-ports.md

 Now that we have declared `nextReqSendEvent`, we can schedule `nextReqSendEvent` in `InspectorGadget::recvTimingReq`.
 We will see in a few slides why it is helpful to have a function that decides if and when `nextReqSendEvent` should be scheduled.

-What I do when I write `SimObjects` is that, for every `event`, I create a function to schedule that event.
+What I do when I write `SimObjects` is that for every `event`, I create a function to schedule that event.
 I name these functions with `schedule` prefixing the name of the event.
 Let's go ahead and declare `scheduleNextReqSendEvent` under the `private` scope in `InspectorGadget`.

 Open `inspector_gadget.hh` and add the following lines: